kubestellar/kubestellar/QUICKSTART.md

 ```

 ### d.
-Create the nginx workload and deploy it to the florin cluster
+Create and deploy the nginx workload into florin and guilder clusters

 Create the `EdgePlacement` object for your workload.
 Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`florin` and `guilder`) created earlier, thus directing the workload to both edge clusters.